The Concept2 Model E Rowing Machine is considered the upgrade to the very popular “Model D” Rower.

 Average Rating: 4.8

-- Warranty is transferrable if you choose to sell or gift
+- Warranty is transferable if you choose to sell or gift

 - Effective start date is date of purchase